GeorgeGkas/The-Wall/README.md

 ---

-**Caution: This project was not designed for publication.**
+**Caution: This project was not designed for use outside my own enviroment.**

  However, you are able to run the project locally from npm.
-If you find any issues you can make a **PR** *(pull request)* or write a new issue.
 The Database schema is under `etc/mockups/db_schema/` path.
 To run the app you have to create a `config.js` file under `app/config` folder.
 The structure of the file is given bellow:

  ```js
 export default {